dacthangdev/dacthangdev/README.md

 - 👋 Hi, I’m @dacthangdev
 - 👀 I’m interested in Database Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Inter Python
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me dacthang163@gmail.com

 <!---